 Crankbaits are one of the best baits for fishing both in freshwater as well as saltwater.
-They can be used for all kinds of fish species such as Large and Smallmouth Bass, Walleye, Northern Pike and Pickerel, Channel and Flathead Catfish, Dorado and Tuna, and so much more.
+They can be used for all kinds of fish species such as Largemouth, Smallmouth Bass, Walleye, Northern Pike, Pickerel, Channel Catfish, Flathead Catfish, Dorado, Tuna, and so much more.

 What Gear Should I Throw These On?